-Furthermore, I understand that this Card is the property of U.S. Bank Canada, provided to me on behalf of Seneca and that in the event of willful or negligent default of these obligations, U.S. Bank Canada and / or Seneca shall take recovery action, deemed appropriate, that is permitted by law.
+Furthermore, I understand that this Card is the property of U.S. Bank Canada, provided to me on behalf of Seneca and that in the event of wilful or negligent default of these obligations, U.S. Bank Canada and / or Seneca shall take recovery action, deemed appropriate, that is permitted by law.
 I agree to return this Card on the request of the Card Program Administrator.

 The Organizational Compliance Department of Seneca (Plan Administrators) will monitor the usage and compliance of each card as outlined in Purchasing Card Policy.
-As Plan Administrators, at their discretion, they have the authority to cancel the Visa card upon indication of willful or negligent usage.
+As Plan Administrators, at their discretion, they have the authority to cancel the Visa card upon indication of wilful or negligent usage.